-Whether you just got a few pointers from a feng shui expert or want to rev up the look of your home by getting rid of that whole stretch of mirrors, there are many ways on how to cover a mirror wall.
+If you’ve got a house with large reflective panes of glass you want to get rid of, you’ve probably wondered how to cover a mirror wall.
+Whether you just got a few pointers from a feng shui expert or want to rev up the look of your home by removing that whole stretch of reflective glass panels, there are many ways to breathe new life into your design.

 Because completely removing mirrored doors is a major undertaking, not to mention an expensive one, here are a few alternatives to use.